 The effort to integrate laparoscopy into the delivery programs of surgical services in low-resource settings has produced varying effects resulting from the challenges inherent in a complex surgical program (9,10).
 Additionally, the widespread introduction of laparoscopic techniques in developed countries has emphasized the need for adequate training as operations that were straight-forward open procedures may require considerable laparoscopic expertise, and this has raised questions about trainee surgeons acquiring adequate training (4).

 The College of Surgeons of East, Central and Southern Africa (COSECSA) is a professional organization, founded in 1999, that fosters surgical education and training.
 The college currently includes 139 accredited hospitals in 14 Sub-Saharan countries: Botswana, Burundi, Ethiopia, Kenya, Malawi, Mozambique, Namibia, Rwanda, South Sudan, Sudan, Tanzania, Uganda, Zambia and Zimbabwe.
+Accredited hopsitals are hospitals that are certified by COSECSA to sites of surgical training after capacity assessment to accomodate trainees for COSECSA membership and fellowship surgical training.
 The mission of COSECSA is to increase the accessibility of surgical services, especially to the rural populations of Africa, by standardizing and widening access to surgical training, skills and knowledge with a mandate to advance the science and practice of surgery in the region (11).

 The aim of this study was to assess the resource capacity and barriers to effective practice of laparoscopic surgery in the COSECSA accredited hospitals, to determine the gaps and challenges, and to provide recommendations for the improvement of the system for future laparoscopic surgery programs.